 And, of course, I always recommend an instant read meat thermometer.
 Not only does this ensure the chicken is cooked to a safe temperature, but it allows you to cook it right to 165° without going over and causing it to get dry.
 No one wants dry chicken.
 And that’s the chief complaint I get from folks about using boneless skinless chicken breasts, so use that thermometer!

 And yes, this will also work with boneless chicken thighs.
 I’ve also been known to use some of those frozen chicken breasts that you buy in the big bag.
 Most of the time, those are thin enough to not need to be sliced.
 Just make sure they’re completely thawed before using them.

 The seasoning from the chicken, combined with the fond (that’s the brown stuff on the bottom of the pan after cooking the chicken), chicken broth, cream cheese, and just a hint of mustard creates a decadent sauce that you’ll probably want to pour over everything on your plate.
 At least that’s what happens at our house!
 Ha!

 - 2 pounds boneless, skinless chicken breasts

 - 2 tablespoons butter

-- Bring the broth to a simmer and add cream cheese cut into chunks.
+- Bring the broth to a simmer and add cream cheese.
+Whisk together to combine once melted.

-- Once cream cheese has melted, add mustard and continue to simmer until sauce starts to thicken, stirring frequently.
+- Add mustard and continue to simmer until sauce starts to thicken, stirring frequently.
 Add salt and pepper to taste.